 Who this is for

-High school and college debaters, debate coaches building case files, MUN delegates, moot court teams, and law students prepping for oral arguments.
+High school and college debaters, debate coaches building case files, MUN delegates, moot court teams, and law students prepping oral arguments.

 When not to use these prompts